Red-eye flight: Latin America

+Another example is Copa Airlines, which operates several red-eye flights to Argentina, Chile, Bolivia, and several other destinations within Latin America.

 Europe

 Red-eye flights to Europe were once meant to apply exclusively to the morning arrivals of transatlantic flights from the American East Coast to Western Europe.
 Such traffic now comprises the busiest of the long-haul air routes.
-The first of these flights, from the busiest destinations of New York and Washington D.C., will arrive at the major European airports at London Heathrow, Frankfurt, Amsterdam, Paris, and Dublin before 0600 local time (and when still subject to costly night-flying restrictions); and hence in increasing numbers and to and from a wide range of American/European destinations.
+The first of these flights, from the busiest destinations of New York and Washington D.C., will arrive at the major European airports at London Heathrow, Frankfurt, Amsterdam, Paris, and Dublin between 5 am and 11 am local time (and are still subject to costly night-flying restrictions), hence increasing the number of flights to and from a wide range of American/European destinations.

 Travelling from Europe, red-eye flights are scheduled out of Madrid, Barcelona, Paris, and Frankfurt.
 The flight time is of three to five hours, with typical departure around midnight, and arrival around dawn the next day.
 Most airlines from the Middle East and Asia operate red-eye services from major Western European destinations.
-One example is London Heathrow, where the last departures - leaving between 22.30 and 23.00 - are eastbound medium-haul services to destinations such as Moscow and Tel Aviv.
+One example is London Heathrow, where the last departures - leaving between 22.30 and 23.00 - are eastbound medium-haul services to destinations such as Tel Aviv.
+Also, long-haul services depart Europe and arrive in Asia at practically in the morning of the next day (For example, leaving London at 2 pm and arriving at Hong Kong at 9 am (Summer)/10 am (Winter) the next day.)